teuben/pitp2016/packages.md

 If you want to work on one of the cluster nodes, be sure to create your own directory within /data/pitp/ and work within that.
 Please read http://www.sns.ias.edu/computing/servers carefully where you should and should not compute.
+Use the commands qsub/qstat/qalter/qresub to manage jobs that need resources.

 Example copying files from laptop to cluster